KleinerHacker/unity-game-tooling/README.md

 # usage
 * `FlyingPanningZoomCameraController` is a camera made for simulation views.
 Use it always with `CameraBorder` to setup scrolling borders.

+* `Traffic Light Controller` and `Traffic Light Cross Controller` is a controller for a simple traffic light.
+There are two presets:
+  * `Traffic Light Preset` is a hookup for the light flow.
+Builtin is German, International, Only Green, Only Green and Yellow and Pedestrian Light
+  * `Traffic Light Cross Preset` is a preset for a cross hookup between multiple traffic lights

+  On the `Traffic Light Cross Preset` you assign the traffic lights based on the chosen cross preset.
+* The `Traffic Light Controller` requires an `ITrafficLightLampLightHandler` and an `ITrafficLightLampEmissiveHandler`:
+  * `ITrafficLightLampLightHandler`
+    * `TrafficLightLampLightDefaultHandler` - assign existing lights
+  * `ITrafficLightLampEmissiveHandler`
+    * `TrafficLightLampEmissiveTLHandler` - only for traffic lights with a material of TrafficLight shader
+    * `TrafficLightLampEmissiveIndexHandler` - for multiple material traffic lights
+    * `TrafficLightLampEmissiveMultipleRendererHandler` - for multiple renderer in a traffic light

+  > :warning: The traffic light system is currently developed for HDRP only!